faireai/challenge-airport-travellers-insights-service/README.md

 *TODO Explain how to use the service and provide examples.*

-## Extras
+## Notes

-- TODO Explain here that if the candidate uses GitHub she/he can take advantage of GitHub Actions.
+- If you are using GitHub as CVS you can take advantage of GitHub Actions.
+  The project contains configured workflows in `.github` directory.